wisemanp/workshop/talks/Readme.md

-Please, upload your tslks here!
+Please, upload your talks here!